semgrep/semgrep-docs/docs/kb/rules/ellipsis-metavariables.md

 # Matching multiple tokens with ellipsis metavariables

-## What are ellipsis metavariables?
+## Introduction to ellipsis metavariables

-Using ellipsis (`...`) to match a sequence of items is one of the most common constructs in Semgrep rules, and ellipses can even be used with metavariables ($VAR) to increase matching scope!
+Using ellipsis (`...`) to match a sequence of tokens (for example, items in an array) is one of the most common constructs in Semgrep rules, and ellipses can even be used with metavariables ($VAR) to increase matching scope!

 Most commonly, ellipsis metavariables like `$...ARGS` are used for purposes like matching multiple arguments to a function, [while capturing the values for later re-use](/docs/writing-rules/pattern-syntax/#ellipsis-metavariables).

 However, they can also be used to match multiple word tokens.
-This is especially handy in [Generic pattern matching mode](/docs/writing-rules/generic-pattern-matching/), where a token is defined as a sequence of characters in the set `[A-z0-9_]`, which is not a fit for all languages.
+This is especially handy in [Generic pattern matching mode](/docs/writing-rules/generic-pattern-matching/), where a token is defined as a sequence of characters in the set `[A-z0-9_]`.
+Not all languages you might match with Generic mode share the same definition of word tokens.
+If you're matching patterns in one of these languages, your metavariables might not match as much of a word token as you expect.

 ## Capturing multiple tokens with ellipsis metavariables

 In `generic` mode, `ABC_DEF` is one token, and a metavariable such as `$VAR` captures the entire sequence.
 However, `ABC-DEF` is two tokens, and a metavariable such as `$VAR` does not capture the entire sequence.

-If the language you're working with allows other characters in tokens, using ellipsis metavariables can prevent problems with matching too little of the pattern.
+If the language you're working with allows other characters in tokens, using ellipsis metavariables can prevent problems with metavariables matching too little of the pattern.

 To match `ABC-DEF` in `generic` mode, use an ellipsis metavariable, like `$...VAR`.
 Here is an example rule: